example42/example42.github.io/_posts/2022-11-06-puppet-consulting-the-example42-way.md

 Most of my synchronous Puppet support is done during calls scheduled on the calendar.
 This happens usually with customers with which there's an ongoing support contract.

-Sometimes these calls are scheduled in a recurring manner, sometimes they are arranged days or weeks before, in *one* case I sometimes happen to receive the call invitation in the same day it's scheduled, but that's a big customer which I like and, in any case, I know that in that day a call is expected to be scheduled.
+Sometimes these calls are scheduled in a recurring manner, sometimes they are arranged days or weeks before, in *one* case I sometimes happen to receive the call invitation in the same day it's scheduled, but that's a big customer which I like and, in any case, I know that in that day a call is expected to be done.

 If my calendar is free and I haven't other things to do, I don't have problems in accepting also these last minute calls, if not, I propose a different time and we always manage to get the thing done.

 It's not rare, with customers that have an ongoing support contract, to receive emails asking for support for some new Puppet issue or error.
-When this happens, I connect to the customer infrastructure, check the issue, arrange a call with the customer where I show how I can fix, or have fixed, the problem.
+When this happens, I connect to the customer infrastructure, check the issue, arrange a call where I show how I can fix, or have fixed, the problem.

 Plain, straight to the point and usually effective.
 The customer pays for the time spent on it, according to the contract terms.